nicky-nym/nicky-nym.github.io/index.md

     * For people who aren’t commuting, it is common to spend about an hour each day on other sorts of trips: chores, errands, appointments, etc.
     * This "one hour per day" number has been found to be surprisingly consistent across different cities in different centuries, different cultures, and different continents, regardless of the different modes of travel used to commute.
 This is called the **Marchetti constant** (named for Cesare Marchetti, although it was really Yacov Zahavi who first wrote about it).

+  * **As supply increases, consumption goes up.**
+    * The <a name="jevons"></a>**Jevons paradox**, or Jevons effect, says that if it becomes possible to use a resource more and more efficiently, then instead of using less of the resource, people actually use more.
+Total consumption increases because demand increases as efficiency drives the costs down.
+    * <a name="induced-demand"></a>**Induced demand** says that as the supply of a resource increases, more of it will be consumed.
+If you add a new lane to a congested highway, it does not result in reduced congestion and faster trips, but instead results in an increase in the total number of trips made.
+Induced demand might be better described as **latent demand**.
+The demand was actually there all along, there was just a lack of supply to meet the demand.
+The concept of induced demand is often used as an argument against increasing roadway traffic capacity.
+I think this is misguided.
+The existance of latent demand is a sign that we should be striving to increase the supply of transportation capacity, and increase [Kinematic Range](#kinematic-range).[^wiki_induced_demand]

   * **Some aspects of a city scale linearly.**
     * If a city doubles in population size, many measurable characteristics of the city, such as the number of businesses, also double in size.
 Around the world, from small towns to big cities, regardless of the size of city, there's always about one business establishment per 22 people, and an average of about 8 employees for each establishment.